ansible/ansible/docs/docsite/rst/plugins.rst

 Plugins
 =======

+Plugins are pieces of code that augment Ansible's core functionality.
 Ansible uses a plugin architecture to enable a rich, flexible and expandible feature set.
-They are pieces of code that augment Ansible's core functionality.

 Ansible ships with a number of handy plugins, and you can easily write your own.

-There are many types of plugins, these are the most relevant ones:
+This section covers the various types of plugins that are included with Ansible:

 .. toctree:: :maxdepth: 1
     :glob: